-Dave Kane, who works for the Maryknoll Office for Global Concerns from his home in Brazil, is part of an international delegation traveling across the northeastern part of the country to document the social, economic, environmental and human rights impact of large-scale land acquisitions.
+Dave Kane, who works for the Maryknoll Office for Global Concerns from his home in Brazil, was part of an international delegation traveling across the northeastern part of the country in September 2017 to document the social, economic, environmental and human rights impact of large-scale land acquisitions.

 "The small have little right to the land," said Bishop Marcos A. Tavoni of the Diocese of Bom Jesus do Gurguéia in the state of Piauí, during a prayer with the delegation on September 6.